IRK600/IRK600/README.md

 -
 ### Favorite quote
 There's a big difference between knowing﻿ the name of something and knowing something. ― Richard Feynman
+### Show your support
+Please give my a ⭐ in my project.
 ---
 ###
 ### Programming Tech & Tools